Towards Visual Saliency Explanations of Face Verification: Related Work

 Visual saliency algorithms have been widely used to explain decision systems in vision tasks that rely on deep learning techniques.
 A saliency map is essentially an image where each pixel value represents the importance of the corresponding pixel.
 This map helps identify the significant areas of an input image that contribute to the final output of a ``black-box'' model.
-In general, there are two types of methods for creating saliency maps.
+In general, there are two types of methods to create such saliency maps.

 The first category of methods involves backpropagating an importance score from the output of the model to the input pixels through the neural network layers.
-Earlier work includes Gradients \cite{simonyan2013deep}, Layer-wise Relevance Propagation~\cite{binder2016layer}, Class Activation Maps (CAM) \cite{zhou2016learning}, and Excitation Backpropagation \cite{zhang2018top}.
+Earlier work includes Gradient Backpropagation \cite{simonyan2013deep}, Layer-wise Relevance Propagation~\cite{binder2016layer}, Class Activation Maps (CAM) \cite{zhou2016learning}, and Excitation Backpropagation \cite{zhang2018top}.
 This type of approach often requires access to the intrinsic architecture or gradient information of the deep model.
-Grad-CAM \cite{selvaraju2017grad} is a generalization of CAM and improved the method by weighing the feature activation values with the class-specific gradient information that flows into the final convolutional layer of a CNN.
-Grad-CAM++ \cite{chattopadhay2018grad} further extended the Grad-CAM by providing a better visual explanation of CNN model predictions.
+Grad-CAM \cite{selvaraju2016grad} and Grad-CAM++ \cite{chattopadhay2018grad} generalize CAM to be applied to arbitrary convolutional neural networks (CNNs) by weighing the feature activation values with the class-specific gradient information that flows into the final convolution layer.
+Considering their fame and flexibility in CNNs-based models, this work adapts them to the explainable face verification problem to compare with our proposed method.

-The second group of methods performs random perturbations on the input image, such as adding noise or occlusion, and produces saliency maps by observing the impact on the model's output \cite{ribeiro2016should, fong2017interpretable, dabkowski2017real, petsiuk2018rise}.
-For example, Ribeiro et al. \cite{ribeiro2016should} proposed an interpretable approximate linear decision model (LIME) in the vicinity of a particular input which analyzes the relation between the input data and the prediction in a perturbation-based forward propagation manner.
-RISE \cite{petsiuk2018rise} algorithm generates random binary masks, applies them to the input image, and then uses the output class probabilities as weights to compute a weighted sum of the masks as a saliency map.
+The second category of methods performs random perturbations on the input image, such as adding noise or occlusion, and produces saliency maps by observing the impact on the model's output \cite{ribeiro2016should, fong2017interpretable, dabkowski2017real, petsiuk2018rise}.
+For example, Ribeiro et al. \cite{ribeiro2016should} proposed an interpretable approximate linear decision model (LIME) in the vicinity of a particular input which analyzes the relation between the input data and the prediction in a perturbation-based forward propagation.
+The RISE \cite{petsiuk2018rise} algorithm generates random binary masks, applies them to the input image, and then uses the output class probabilities as weights to compute a weighted sum of the masks as a saliency map.
+Our method employs a similar random-masking idea, but differently from RISE, we address a more challenging problem of explainable face verification and propose to incorporate correlation operations into the saliency maps generation process.